Hanwell: Healthcare

 Within the boundary of Hanwell proper, there were three more asylums.
 These were all private.
 The first one recorded, was "Popes House", which admitted its first patient (it is thought) in 1804.

 Later, "Elm Grove House" in Church Road was turned into an asylum by Susan Wood.
 Her husband was the brother of Mrs Ellis, the wife of William Ellis, the first superintendent of Hanwell Asylum.
-The East India Company took over Elm Grove in 1870 and renamed it the "Royal India Asylum".
-It closed in 1892.
+(This is not to be confused with the similarly named Elm Grove in Ealing which the East India Company took over in 1870 and created the "Royal India Asylum", which closed in 1892.)

 Another local asylum was "Lawn House", the home and privately run asylum of Dr John Conolly, which he opened after retiring as superintendent of Hanwell Asylum.
 After his death in 1866, it was taken over by his son-in-law Henry Maudsley who ran it until 1874.

 Down Green Lane and on the west side was the old "Hanwell Cottage Hospital", which was named "The Queen Victoria and War Memorial Hospital".
 This was built in 1900 and paid for by public subscription and run on voluntary contributions until the creation of the NHS in 1948.
 In 1979 it was replaced by "Ealing District General Hospital", on the other side of the River Brent.
 The southern Portland stone and brick pier of the cottage hospital's entrance, bearing the inscription HANWELL was preserved as a permanent reminder of Hanwell's first hospital.
 The two original Edwardian street lamps outside the entrance were also preserved, but then mysteriously disappeared, causing enquiries to be made.